shahi5472/custom-date-picker/README.md

 # Custom Bottom Sheet Date Picker (For android java)
-This is a Custom Bottom Sheet Date Picker , It easy to use
+The Custom Bottom Sheet Date Picker is a dependency library designed for Android apps.
+It is inspired by the iOS date picker style and provides a user-friendly interface for selecting dates.
+With this library, developers can easily integrate a sleek and modern date picker into their app, without the need for extensive coding.
+The bottom sheet design allows users to easily select their preferred date, while the library's ease of use makes it a convenient solution for developers.

 <br>